Jeremiyah Love

-Jeremiyah Darnell Love (born May 31, 2005) is an American college football running back for the Notre Dame Fighting Irish.
+Jeremiyah Darnell Love (born May 31, 2005) is an American professional football running back for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish, winning the 2025 Doak Walker Award before being selected third overall by the Cardinals in the 2026 NFL draft.

 Early life

-Love was born on May 31, 2005, in University City, Missouri to parents Jason and L'Tonya.
-His mother worked as a public servant for the St. Louis Police Department and his father coached him in youth football.
-He attended Christian Brothers College High School in St. Louis, Missouri, where he played football, basketball, and was a sprinter for Christian Brothers' Track and field team.
-As a junior, he rushed for 996 yards and 14 touchdowns, helping win the MSHSAA Class 6A state championship.
-As a senior, Love tallied 1,291 yards and 22 touchdowns on 140 carries and hauled in 13 receptions for 370 yards and five touchdowns.
-After having 317 total yards (211 rushing, 106 receiving) and five touchdowns in the MSHSAA Class 6A State Championship win over Lee's Summit North, he was named MaxPreps Missouri High School Football Player of the Year, Missouri Gatorade Player of the Year, and an Under Armour All-American.
+Love was born on May 31, 2005 in the University City, Missouri a suburb of St. Louis.
+His mother, L'Tonya, served as a sergeant with the St. Louis Police Department, while his father, Jason, is an Army veteran who coached him in youth football.
+Love grew up in the Walnut Park neighborhood of St. Louis.
+He attended Christian Brothers College High School in St. Louis, Missouri, where he played football and basketball and competed in track and field as a sprinter for Christian Brothers.
+As a sophomore, he won a Missouri state championship in the 100-meter dash with a time of 10.76 seconds.
+As a junior, he rushed for 996 yards and 14 touchdowns, helping lead the team to the MSHSAA Class 6 state championship, and was named first-team All-State by the Missouri Football Coaches Association.

+As a senior, Love tallied 1,291 yards and 22 touchdowns on 140 carries and added 13 receptions for 370 yards and five touchdowns.
+After recording 317 total yards (211 rushing, 106 receiving) and five touchdowns in the MSHSAA Class 6A State Championship win over Lee's Summit North, he was named Metro Catholic Conference Offensive Player of the Year and Missouri Class 6 Offensive Player of the Year, as well as MaxPreps Missouri High School Football Player of the Year, Missouri Gatorade Player of the Year, and an Under Armour All-American.
+He was again named first-team All-State by the Missouri Football Coaches Association and was also honored with the Watkins Award in recognition of his academic excellence.
 Coming out of high school, Love was rated as a four-star recruit, the 59th best player, and the 4th best running back in the class of 2023 by Rivals.com.
-Love committed to play college football for the Notre Dame Fighting Irish over Texas A&M, Michigan and Oregon.
+Love committed to play college football for the Notre Dame Fighting Irish over Texas A&M, Michigan, Alabama, and Oregon.

 College career

 2023 season

-In the 2023 season opener, Love rushed for his first career touchdown on a 36-yard run in a win over Tennessee State.
-He finished his first collegiate season in 2023 rushing 71 times for 385 yards and a touchdown, while also bringing in eight receptions for 77 yards and a touchdown.
+Love spent his freshmen season as the fifth-string running back behind Audric Estimé, Gi'Bran Payne, Jadarian Price, and Devyn Ford, but still played in every game.
+In the 2023 home opener, Love rushed for his first career touchdown on a 36-yard run in a win over Tennessee State.
+He finished his first collegiate season rushing 71 times for 385 yards and a touchdown, while also bringing in eight receptions for 77 yards and a touchdown.